-Tomase: Getting to know Red Sox managerial candidate Don Kelly originally appeared on NBC Sports Boston
+Tomase: This Red Sox managerial candidate is arguably the most intriguing originally appeared on NBC Sports Boston